b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

 It is `false` since float numbers cannot be represented exactly in binary (see [this StackOverflow's thread](https://stackoverflow.com/questions/8604196/why-0-1-3-0-3)).
+This is how `0.1 * 3` looks for computer

 ```jl